Renting a car in Italy in 2024: how to rent, where, necessary documents, tips, resources

 You do not need special types of cars in Italy for normal roads, cities and most well-kept country roads leading to agriturismo or villas.

-Large cars and SUV can be really hard to park and maneuver on Italian smaller roads so I recommend you opt for a smaller size rental car.
+In general, large cars and SUV can be really hard to park and maneuver on Italian smaller roads so I recommend you opt for the smaller possible size car that matches your needs.

 Renting a car in Italy with kids